-More than 263,370 people showed symptoms of fever and two deaths were reported over a 24-hour period until 6 p.m. the previous day, raising the total number of fatalities to 65, the official Korean Central News Agency (KCNA) reported, citing data from the state emergency epidemic prevention headquarters.
+More than 167,650 people showed symptoms of fever, with one additional death reported, over a 24-hour period until 6 p.m. the previous day, the official Korean Central News Agency (KCNA) reported, citing data from the state emergency epidemic prevention headquarters.

-The daily number of fever cases has remained under 300,000 for the fourth day after reaching 392,920 on Sunday.
+The daily number of fever cases has remained below 200,000 for the second consecutive day after reaching 219,030 cases Saturday.

-Last Thursday, the North reported its first COVID-19 case after claiming to be coronavirus-free for over two years and declared the implementation of the "maximum emergency" virus control system.
+On May 12, North Korea reported its first COVID-19 case after claiming to be coronavirus-free for over two years and declared the implementation of the "maximum emergency" virus control system.

 N. Korea says month-old virus crisis under control, but skepticism lingers

 Yoon, Biden agree to broaden, deepen alliance amid N.K. threats, China's assertiveness